sdsu-comp526/fall24/_sources/slides/module2-2-c-pointers.md

 ![](../img/pointers_boxes.png)

 The sense of that is that the pointer is not the variable.
 The pointer to `foo` is the contents of `foo_ptr`.
-You could put a different pointer in the `foo_ptr` box, and the box would still be `foo_ptr`.
+You could refer to a different address in the `foo_ptr` box, and the box would still be `foo_ptr`.
 But it would no longer point to `foo`.

 The pointer has a type, too, by the way.
 In this case, its type is `int`.
 Thus it is an "int pointer" (a pointer to `int`).
-An int `**`’s type is `int *` (it points to a pointer to int).
+An `int **`’s type is `int *` (it points to a pointer to int).
 The use of pointers to pointers is called multiple indirection.
 More on that in a bit.

 ### Print some addresses
 Let's visualize this.